My mission statement

 12 - Be resourceful but patient

 When you start developing a new skill, make sure you start with the bare minimum, and make sure you learn how to use basic tools before developing complex techniques.
 “The more simple anything is, the less liable it is to be disordered, and the easier repaired when disordered” – Thomas Paine.
 There is no need for advanced tools unless they make a significant difference.
 So whenever you consider acquiring new possessions, developing new methods, habits, or skills, think deeply about the difference they will make… Is it real?
-Or is it just flare?
+Or is it just flair?

-Very often, the paraphernalia associated with a particular activity distracts us from the main goal, and in search for the glory we see in those who are good at it, we are tempted to mimic what they do without understanding why they do it.
+Very often, the paraphernalia associated with a particular activity distracts us from the main goal, and in search of the glory we see in those who are good at it, we are tempted to mimic what they do without understanding why they do it.
 So, remember, there are no shortcuts in life—no quick-fix solutions.
 You are a unique individual and you must seek unique methods that work for you and only you.
 This is done most effectively through small, solid, and simple steps.
 Work hard for what you want and never settle for half measures.

 back to top